igorspp/ELL-417/README.md

 	geom_bar(stat = "identity")  +
 	theme(axis.text.x = element_text(angle = 90, hjust = 1, vjust = 0.5))
 </code></pre>
 <p>We can add many more features to the graph: we can add colors, change the title of the axes, add some text; the sky is the limit!
-But for the moment we will keep it like this.</p>
+But for the moment we will keep it like this.
+If you want to find out a bit more on how to customise ggplots, you can take a look at this nice cheat sheet: <a href="https://www.rstudio.com/wp-content/uploads/2015/12/ggplot2-cheatsheet-2.0.pdf">https://www.rstudio.com/wp-content/uploads/2015/12/ggplot2-cheatsheet-2.0.pdf</a></p>
-<p>Now we will do the same for the second sample.
+<p>Now we will do the same for the remaining sample.
 OK, at this point you can copy and past the commands below, as they are exactly the same as the ones we have just used.
-The only difference, of course, is the sample name.
+The only difference, of course, is the name of the file we are importing and the name we are giving to the R object we are creating.
+In other words, each sample will have a different name.
 Go ahead, indulge yourself and copy the commands below and paste them in the console.
-But please, do it one line at a time, so if something goes wrong, it makes our life easier.</p>
+But please, do it one line at a time, so if something goes wrong, it will be easier to understand why.</p>
 <pre><code>mgs636513_phylum &lt;- read.table("mgs636513_phylum.csv", header = T, sep = "\t")
 mgs636513_phylum &lt;- sweep(mgs636513_phylum, 1, rowSums(mgs636513_phylum), "/")
 mgs636513_phylum &lt;- melt(mgs636513_phylum)